Yosemite fire grows as crews protect iconic sequoias - NewsBreak

 Yosemite fire grows as crews protect iconic sequoias

-YOSEMITE NATIONAL PARK, C.A.
-(AP) — A wildfire threatening the largest grove of giant sequoias in Yosemite National Park more than doubled in size in a day, and firefighters were working Sunday to protect the iconic trees and a small mountain town.
+YOSEMITE NATIONAL PARK, Calif. — (AP) — A wildfire threatening the largest grove of giant sequoias in Yosemite National Park more than doubled in size in a day, and firefighters were working Sunday to protect the iconic trees and a small mountain town.

 Campers near the blaze were evacuated but the rest of the sprawling park in California remained open, though smoke that hung in the air obscured some scenic vistas.

-Note: This story has been corrected to fix inaccurate information from a park spokesperson and reflect that the tree trunks are not wrapped in protective foil.